jbterrylin/EnrollHelper/README.md

     - can put it to essentail, not essential, 2,3,4... choose 1 shit to have more dynamic arrange.
   - can save class related data into phone.
   - generate possible schedule.
+    - can mark essential class or eclective
+    - pick the feature of schedule, but still generate all, but feature that fit user want will show in fronter
+      - feature:
+        - sembahyang time
+        - lunch mummy boi
+        - fuck lunch gv me 8 hour straight
+        - 4 day pls
+        - 3 day pls
+        - study, break, study break
+        - back home early
+        - no 早操
+        - 早操boi
     - can show in different view, such as:
       - list
       - time table